 City of Gold Coast regulates caravan parks and camping areas across the city to provide appropriate facilities and ensure they are kept in clean and hygienic condition.

-The display of an advertising device within the city may require a permit or licence and must have the necessary approval before it's displayed.
-Find out if a licence or permit is required and how to apply if applicable.
+Find out if a licence or permit is required to display your advertising device and how to apply if applicable.

 This Approval is issued under Gold Coast City Council Local Law No. 12 (Keeping and Control of Animals) and Gold Coast City Council Local Law Policy No. 12 (Keeping and Control of Animals).